What information do I need to include in the application?

 I am not a part of the BFI Film Audience Network.
 Can I still apply for this fund?

-Yes, but as we explain in the guidelines, the principal aim of the Programming Development Fund is to support programming initiatives across the Film Audience Network.
-We will consider proposals that are generated outside the Network but which use, complement or build upon the Network infrastructure.
+Yes, but as we explain in the guidelines, the principal aim of the Programming Development Fund is to support programming initiatives across the BFI Film Audience Network.
+We will consider proposals that are generated outside the Network but which meet the fund objectives and utilise, complement or build upon the Network infrastructure.

 Can film societies apply to this fund?